steveklabnik/jujutsu-tutorial/src/real-world-workflows/the-edit-workflow.md

 change, `ootnlvpt`, is after us.
 Some of you may recognize `ootnlvpt`: even though we rebased it on top of our current change, `nmptruqn`, the change ID is the same.
 The commit changed from `bb06f041` to `be40656e`, though.
-The change ID is stable, but we can keep track of how the change changes over time.
+The change ID is stable, but we can keep track of how the commit changes over time.
 Neat.

 Anyway, now we can edit `@`.
 Let's change `src/main.rs`.
 When you first open